ClickHouse/ClickHouse/docs/en/interfaces/grpc.md

 Arguments:

--   `--help` – Show this help message and exit
+-   `--help` – Show this help message and exit.
 -   `--host HOST, -h HOST` – The server name, ‘localhost’ by default.
 You can use either the name or the IPv4 or IPv6 address.
 -   `--port PORT` – The port to connect to.
 This port should be enabled on the ClickHouse server (see grpc_port in the config).
 -   `--user USER_NAME, -u USER_NAME` – The username.
 Default value: ‘default’.